Visual Attention Methods in Deep Learning: An In-Depth Survey: Attention in Vision

 where $Conv_{7\times 7}$ denotes a convolution operation with the 7 $\times$ 7 kernel size and $\sigma$ represents the sigmoid function.

 \textbf{Co-attention \& Co-excitation}: Hsieh~\etal~\cite{NEURIPS2019_92af93f7} proposed co-attention and co-excitation to detect all the instances that belong to the same target for one-shot detection.
 The main idea is to enrich the extracted feature representation using non-local networks that encode long-range dependencies and second-order interactions \cite{m_nonlocal}.
 Co-excitation is based on squeeze-and-excite network \cite{se} as shown in Figure~\ref{fig:spatial}(e).
-While squeeze uses global average pooling \cite{lin2013network} to reweight the spatial positions, co-excite serves as a bridge between the feature of query and target.
-Encoding high-contextual representations using co-attention and co-excitation show improvements in one-shot detector performance achieving state-of-the-art results.
+In comparison, squeeze uses global average pooling~\cite{lin2013network} to reweight the spatial positions and co-excite bridges the feature of query and target.
+Encoding high-contextual representations using co-attention and co-excitation improves one-shot detector performance, achieving state-of-the-art results.

 \textbf{Spatial Pyramid Attention Network} abbreviated as SPAN~\cite{hu2020span}, was proposed for localizing multiple types of image manipulations.
-It is composed of three main blocks \ie feature extraction (head) module, pyramid spatial attention module, and decision (tail) module.
+It is composed of three main blocks, \ie, feature extraction (head) module, pyramid spatial attention module, and decision (tail) module.
 The head module employs the Wider \& Deeper VGG Network as the backbone, while Bayer and SRM layers extract features from visual artifacts and noise patterns.
-The spatial relationship of the pixels is achieved through five local self-attention blocks applied recursively, and to preserve the details, the input of the self-attention is added to the output of the block as shown in Figure~\ref{fig:spatial}(c).
-These features are then fed into the final tail module of 2D convolutional blocks to generate the output mask after employing a sigmoid activation.
+The spatial relationship of the pixels is achieved through five local self-attention blocks applied recursively, and the input of the self-attention is added to the output of the block to preserve the details as shown in Figure~\ref{fig:spatial}(c).
+After employing a sigmoid activation, these features are fed into the final tail module of 2D convolutional blocks to generate the output mask.

-\textbf{Spatial-Spectral Self-Attention}: Figure~\ref{fig:spatial}(d) shows the architecture of spatial-spectral self-attention which is composed of two attention modules, namely, spatial attention and spectral attention, both utilizing self-attention.
+\textbf{Spatial-Spectral Self-Attention}: Figure~\ref{fig:spatial}(d) shows the architecture of spatial-spectral self-attention, which is composed of two attention modules, namely, spatial attention and spectral attention, both utilizing self-attention.